source-foundry/Slice-docs/content/docs/usage.md

 Click on an Axis Editor row and enter a numeric value for a location in the design space.

-- Axis rows with values define an axis that will have a new point location in the output font
+- Axis rows <span style="text-decoration: underline">with values</span> define an axis that will have a new point location in the output font
-- Axis rows without values define an axis that will remain variable in the output font
+- Axis rows <span style="text-decoration: underline">without values</span> define an axis that will remain variable in the output font

  <img src="/images/usage-axisedit.gif" style="width: 75%; height: 75%" alt="Slice Axis Editor settings example" />